Calibrating Generative Models to Distributional Constraints: Additional Experimental Details

+In this section, we provide further details regarding our experiments with CGM-relax and CGM-reward, both on synthetic data (\Cref{sec:synthetic-exp}) and in the real-data case studies (\Cref{sec:case-studies}).
+We provide explanations regarding the generative model classes $p_{\theta}$, CGM constraint functions $\mbh$ and targets $\mbh^\ast$, choice of CGM hyperparameters $\lambda$ and $N$, model architectures, and training procedures.
+We also include additional samples from our models before and after calibration.

-We perform all synthetic data experiments using Adam \citep{kingma2014adam} with default momentum hyperparameters $\beta = (0.9, 0.999)$ and a cosine decay learning rate schedule \citep{loshchilov2016sgdr}.
-We perform $2 \times 10^3$ CGM iterations for every experiment.
-We train on a single H100 GPU.
+We perform all experiments using Adam with default momentum hyperparameters $\beta = (0.9, 0.999)$ and a cosine decay learning rate schedule.
+Additional common training details are shown in \Cref{tab:training-configs}.
+We train all models on a single H100 GPU.